 Andrew’s passion for biodiversity began in his early childhood in the forests of Maryland and beaches of North Carolina.
 As his career has developed, so too has his desire for communicating nature, believing that establishing a personal connection to nature is key to furthering conservation efforts.
 He has intertwined his research with photography to raise awareness and communicate science to the broader public.
-In addition to his conservation work and photography, Andrew enjoys trail running, mountain biking, cooking, and spending time outdoors with his wife, daughter, and dog.
+In addition to his conservation work and photography, Andrew enjoys trail running, mountain biking, cooking, and spending time outdoors with his wife, kids, and dog.

 Thorp C, Phipps CD, Lonsdale G, Arrivillaga C, Brown TW, Snyder A. (2021) Ecnomiohyla salvaje Hylidae (Wilson, McCranie & Williams 1985) in Cusuco National Park, Honduras: morphological descriptions of adults and metamorphs with notes on ecology, natural history, and the conservation implications of amphibian chytrid fungus (Bd).
 Journal of Mesoamerican Biology 1: 70-88.